Experienced Westchester County & New York City Medical Malpractice Lawyers

-- Elderly nursing home resident suffers from a burn injury requiring multiple surgeries due to nursing home negligence and abuse
+- An elderly nursing home resident suffers from a burn injury requiring multiple surgeries due to nursing home negligence and abuse

 When a patient suffers significant harm and injury as a result of serious misconduct by a healthcare provider, we collaborate with competent medical professionals to thoroughly investigate such incidents.
-If there has in fact been a departure from accepted medical practice resulting in significant harms and losses, we strive to ensure you receive the maximum compensation attainable for any injuries sustained.
+If there has in fact been a departure from accepted medical practice resulting in significant harm and losses, we strive to ensure you receive the maximum compensation attainable for any injuries sustained.
 We only accept and pursue cases in which a medical professional expert has concluded that medical misconduct resulting in serious and permanent injuries has occurred.